kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 ### Environment Variables

-Use the `env` section under `spec.template.spec.containers.spring-app` to setup environment variables for a speicifc `Pod`.
+Use the `env` section to setup environment variables for a specific container

 ```yaml
 apiVersion: apps/v1